-We delve into the comic-book history of the fictional organisation below, though be warned – it appears the WandaVision version (WandaVersion?) may be a little different…
+Read on for everything you need to know about the comic book history of the organisation, though be warned – it appears the WandaVision version (WandaVersion?) may be a little different.

 Has SWORD’s name changed?